-When Sister Jane (Sr. Jane Marie) Eschweiler, SDS celebrated her 40th Jubilee in 2008, she said, “My vows are more relevant than ever as a witness of alternative values in our world that tends towards greed and violence.”
-Her words still ring true in 2018.
+When Sister Jane Eschweiler, SDS celebrated her 40th Jubilee in 2008, she said, “My vows are more relevant than ever as a witness of alternative values in our world that tends towards greed and violence.”
+Her words still ring true even after her departure from earth.

-Sr. Jane is a Milwaukee native taught by Salvatorian Sisters at Mother of Good Counsel Grade School and Divine Savior High School.
+Sr. Jane was a Milwaukee native taught by Salvatorian Sisters at Mother of Good Counsel Grade School and Divine Savior High School.
 “The Sisters were my role models, and I felt called to prayer and service in community at a very early age.
 I also had three aunts who were Franciscans and three uncles who were priests in the Milwaukee Archdiocese.”
 Reflecting upon her call to religious life, Sister Jane said, “The prayer life, community living, and apostolate of this order have attracted me since the lower grades.”

-Today, many people know Sr. Jane from her 12 years on the Jordan Ministry Team (JMT).
-Traveling to schools and parishes in the sprawling Diocese of Tucson, Ariz., she led catechist certification classes, retreats and workshops to train the laity for ministry.
-Sr. Jane calls Jordan Ministry “an investment in the future of our Church.”
+Many people know Sr. Jane from her 12 years on the Jordan Ministry Team (JMT).
+Traveling to schools and parishes in the sprawling Diocese of Tucson, she led catechist certification classes, retreats and workshops to train the laity for ministry.
+Sr. Jane called Jordan Ministry “an investment in the future of our Church.”
 She would go on to become Director of the Jordan Ministry Team in 2005 and continued in this role until 2013.
 Her time with JMT greatly broadened her understanding of Salvatorians globally and culminated in her leading religious retreats in India and teaching English in Tanzania.